guanghuang/SqlBuilder/README.md

 - Consider query performance when building complex JOINs

 ## Limitations
-1. Limited support for complex subqueries
+1. Limited support for complex subqueries (could use RawSql methods for this)
 2. No direct support for GROUP BY and HAVING clauses
 3. No NamingConvention support for table and column (e.g. SnakeCase, PascalCase for table and column names)